ayushmak7/Phishing-Tool-Implementation/README.md

 ## Introduction

-A sophisticated phishing attack tricked LastPass users into revealing their master passwords.
-CryptoChameleon attackers bypassed even diligent users, highlighting the human factor as cybersecurity’s greatest vulnerability.

-The purpose of this project is to raise security awareness and educate employees/users on Social engineering, especially phishing, which is a cybersecurity threat that manipulates people to reveal confidential information through email and malicious websites.
+Phishing is a type of cyber attack where attackers trick individuals into providing sensitive information, such as login credentials, financial details, or business data, by impersonating a trustworthy entity.
+This is usually done through fraudulent emails, messages, or websites designed to look legitimate.

 ## Objectives

-- Demonstrate how attackers use fake login pages to trick users and their capture user credentials using phishing tools such as Zphisher.
+Demonstrate how attackers create fradulent emails, messages and login pages to capture user credentials using automated phishing tools such as Zphisher.
-- Teach phishing detection techniques, such as checking URLs, avoiding suspicious emails, and using MFA.

 ## Tools

-Zphisher - an automated phishing tool that is used to create phishing login pages.
+Zphisher - to create phising login pages.
+It is an automated phishing tool that offers phishing templates for 33 popular websites.

-Kali Linux - the VM we will use to download zphisher and get it to work Email - craft email content that will increase the likelihood of recipients opening the emails and clicking on the links.
+Kali Linux - VM we will use to download Zphisher.

+Email - craft email content that will increase the likelihood of recipients opening the emails and clicking on the links.

 ## ⚠️ Important ⚠️
 **If you’re using Zphisher for educational purposes, ensure that:**